maswiebe/maswiebe.github.io/assets/mml/test.md

 The robbery graph looks good in Poisson, but has pre-trends in log-level.
 Assaults are either flat or have a positive trend. -->

 Overall, this doesn't look good for the paper.
-I think this is an equally defensible event study, but it nukes their homicide and robbery results.[^6]
+I think this is an equally defensible event study method, but it nukes their homicide and robbery results.[^6]
 <!-- Overall, I don't trust these event study results very much.
 There's clearly no effect for homicides, and the assault results are not robust across models.
 The robbery results are most promising, but still not great. -->

 ---------